 - Install window glass made to block UV rays: if you’re building a new home or replacing the windows in your house, advancement in window making technology has led to the creation of windows made to block UV rays, such as these windows.

-Refinish Sun-Faded Sections
+Refinish or Replace Sun-Faded Sections

 Clean Floors Regularly